-The principal components of our compensation program are base salary, short-term incentive awards, long-term equity incentives, and non-equity-based retirement compensation.
+The principal components of our compensation program are base salary, short-term annual incentive awards, long-term equity awards, and non-equity-based retirement compensation.

-- Base salary is designed to attract and retain executives over time.
-In setting base salaries, our objectives are to assure internal fairness of pay in terms of job size, external competitiveness so that we can attract and retain needed talent, and a consistent, motivating system for administering compensation.
-Base salaries of named executive officers are reflected in the Salary column of the Summary Compensation Table. - Short-term incentive awards are intended to focus executives on factors deemed critical to our profitability.
-By rewarding named executive officers for good performance, we believe we help align their interests with those of our stockholders.
-Such awards, when paid to named executive officers, are reflected in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table. - Long-Term Incentives, which have in recent years been based on prior year performance and have been in the form of restricted stock units, are intended to motivate the achievement of key long-term financial performance goals and thereby generate stockholder value, provide management an opportunity to increase ownership of our stock, help attract and retain key employees, and be cost efficient.
-The Human Resources and Compensation Committee's typical practice is to grant awards made with respect to a year as soon as practicable following the close of the year based on the performance during that year.
-In accordance with the rules of the Securities and Exchange Commission relating to the reporting of stock awards, such awards are included in the Summary Compensation Table for the year in which they were made, rather than in the year to which they relate.
-The grant date fair values of awards, computed in accordance with FASB ASC Topic 718, made during 2021, 2020, and 2019 to the named executive officers are shown in the Stock Awards column of the Summary Compensation Table.
-Awards made with respect to 2021 performance were made in early 2022, and are, therefore, not included in the Summary Compensation Table.
-Awards made with respect to 2020 were made in early 2021 and are included in the
+- Base salary is designed to attract and retain executives.
+In setting base salaries, the Human Resources and Compensation Committee consider internal fairness of pay in terms of job size, external competitiveness so that we can attract and retain needed talent, and a consistent, motivating system for administering compensation. - Short-term incentive awards are intended to focus executives on factors deemed critical to our profitability.
+By rewarding named executive officers for good performance, we believe we help align their interests with those of our stockholders. - Long-Term incentive awards, which have in recent years been based on prior-year performance and have been in the form of restricted stock units, are intended to motivate the achievement of key long-term financial performance goals and thereby generate stockholder value, provide management an opportunity to increase ownership of our Common Stock, help attract and retain key employees, and be cost efficient.
+The Human Resources and Compensation Committee's typical practice is to grant annual equity awards as soon as practicable following the close of the year based on the performance during that year.